Home » Blog » Fluorescein Sodium » Fluorescein & its Sodium Salt | Chemistry, Uses and Side effects

-Fluorescein Sodium, commonly known as uranine, resorcinolphthalein, or D&C Yellow, is a dye derived primarily from two petroleum products, resorcinol and phthalic anhydride.
+Fluorescein, commonly known as uranine, resorcinolphthalein, or D&C Yellow, is a dye derived primarily from two petroleum products, resorcinol and phthalic anhydride.
 It was first synthesized by von Baeyer in 1871.
-Fluorescein sodium is a hydrocarbon that comes in the form of a dark orange/red powder that is only slightly soluble in water and alcohol.
-Fluorescein sodium has a molecular weight of 376.67.
+Fluorescein is a hydrocarbon that comes in the form of a dark orange/red powder that is only slightly soluble in water and alcohol.

 It is frequently utilized as a luminous tracer in a wide range of applications.
 It is available in a sterile aqueous solution in 2 to 3 mL concentrations of 25% sodium fluorescein or 5 mL concentrations of 10% FS.
 Approximately 80% of fluorescein dye is attached to plasma proteins, principally albumin, after injection into the circulation.
 The dye is metabolized by both the liver and the kidneys and is excreted in the urine within 24 to 36 hours.